bobeyerjohnson/csv_event_generator/README.md

 * 4 or More Property Values:
   - Whenever 4 or more property values are included the script will divide the list into quartiles and values that fall into the top quartile (first x number of rows in the csv file) will appear the most, with fequency of property values decreasing as we move into the second of the fourth quartiles and so on

-## Potential future updates
-1) Better control of non-primary shardkeys
-2) Creation of a "user table"
-3) Better "churn" conditions for shardkeys
-3) Speed improvements
-4) Ganular control of what properties appear on what events